 Dennis Young, master of the Access to Information Program (ATIP), learned something interesting on June 7, 2016, that ought to shock and scare every single licenced gun owner in Canada.
-Dennis asked a series of questions to find out what information is held by the Canadian Police Information Centre (CPIC).
-The information Dennis received back, what little of it there was, shine the light on who the RCMP perceives to be the priority for their attention.
-You won't like the answer.
+Dennis asked what information about violent criminals is held in the Canadian Police Information Centre (CPIC).
+The answers Dennis received reveals who the RCMP perceives to be the greatest threat to public safety.
+Hint: It’s not violent criminals.

 First, Dennis Young’s Access to Information Request:

 a time and date acceptable to both our offices, please provide a snapshot from CP1C showing the following data: